-The data on fruit and yield characters present in the table 2 shows that highest fruit numbers per plant were observed in the fields where as resulted from the ICM was practiced sinduring both the years (Table 2).-as well as on pooled data.
-As per the pooled data, ICM practices recorded (77 fruits) 11.6% more fruits than farmers practice (69 fruits).
-Similarly, ICM practices had higher effects of much influence in increasing theof average fruit length (5.5cm), average fruit diameter (4.82 cm) and average fruit yield (161.3g) over the framers practice (Table 2).
+The highest fruit numbers per plant were observed in the fields where ICM was practiced in both years (Table 2).
+As per the pooled data, ICM practices recorded (77 fruits) 11.6% more fruits than farmers practice (69 fruits).Similarly,ICM practices had higher effects of increasing the average fruit length (5.5cm), average fruit diameter (4.82 cm) and average fruit yield (161.3g) over the framers practice (Table 2).
 The average fruit weight is one of the important yield contributing parameters of tomato which ultimately determines the total yield of the crop.
-The increase in fruit length and fruit diameter hads resulted in the increase in fruit weight of tomato.
-The ICM practices in tomato-have recorded 7.9% and 6.8% higher average yield per plant over farmers practice in the year 2022-23 and 2023-24, respectively (Table 2).
+The increase in fruit length and fruit diameter had resulted in the increase in fruit weight of tomato.
+The ICM practices in tomato recorded 7.9% and 6.8% higher average yield per plant over farmers practice in the year 2022-23 and 2023-24, respectively (Table 2).
 The average tomato yield recorded was 57.3 t/ha in 2022-23, 62.1 t/ha in 2023-24 and 59.7 t/ha when pooled over the years.
 On an average, the yield of tomato under study was comparatively higher in ICM practice.
-This and the yield was about 5.72% higher in 2022-23 and 6.70% higher in 2023-24 over farmers practice.
+This was about 5.72% higher in 2022-23 and 6.70% higher in 2023-24 over farmers practice.
 The increase in yield in ICM practice can be attributable to more fruits per plant and increased fruit weight.
-This observation was in agreement with other studies that found similar results that attributed the increases Many of the workers reported improvement in yield attributing characters and vield due to ICM practiceswere observed in tomato [10], watermelon [11], sesame [12] and blackgram[13].
+This observation was in agreement with other studies that found similar results that attributed the increases to ICM practices intomato [12], watermelon [13], sesame [14] and blackgram [15].